WCTW: Poughkeepsie expansion

 In 1998, Poughkeepsie based translator W292CM (106.3 MHz) signed on with a simulcast of WCTW's programming.
 With nearly no promotion, WCTW showed in the Poughkeepsie ratings in the spring of 1999, nearly tying the full-power WTND, itself a Straus station.
 Seeing an opportunity, Straus decided to flip WTND to a variation of WCTW under the WCTJ calls that August.
 W292CM would soon switch to simulcasting sister station WTHN and now relays WDST.

 The presence of WCTJ was both a blessing and a curse for WCTW.
-The addition of an audience in a rated market allowed the WCTW end of the Cat stations to work with a larger budget and allowed WCTW to phase out satellite programming given the ability to use such tools as voicetracking.
+The addition of an audience in a rated market allowed the WCTW end of the "Cat" stations to work with a larger budget and allowed WCTW to phase out satellite programming given the ability to use such tools as voicetracking.
 However, the attempt to try to run one station as two became a strain given the distance and differences between the two areas and that air talent was doing double the work with staggered breaks between the two stations.
-A general glut of Hot AC music in the mid-Hudson Valley did not help matters as well and with Straus's sale to Clear Channel Communications (now iHeartMedia) in 2000 the days of the WCTJ part of the simulcast were numbered.
+A general glut of hot AC music in the mid-Hudson Valley did not help matters as well and with Straus's sale to Clear Channel Communications (now iHeartMedia) in 2000 the days of the WCTJ part of the simulcast were numbered.

-WCTW and WCTJ were split in October of that year with WCTJ keeping a frozen, all-automated version of that format until December 23 of that year when it flipped to Rhythmic CHR WPKF.
+WCTW and WCTJ were split in October of that year with WCTJ keeping a frozen, all-automated version of that format until December 23 of that year when it flipped to rhythmic CHR as WPKF.

 Post-2000

 With the Clear Channel purchase of Straus came the later sale of the Catskill stations (and WBPM) to Concord Media, a front company with ties to Clear Channel that existed to warehouse additional stations controlled by Clear Channel.
 The Clear Channel/Concord combination moved the studios of those stations to a new location in Hudson and, with it, WCTW returned to a mostly-satellite fed format which would remain for the next several years.

-In April 2005, WCTW would change its format to adult contemporary with the Lite FM branding as part of an expansion of the brand throughout the Hudson Valley in an attempt to compete with Pamal Broadcasting-owned rivals WHUD and WYJB.
+In April 2005, WCTW would change its format to adult contemporary with the "Lite FM" branding as part of an expansion of the brand throughout the Hudson Valley in an attempt to compete with Pamal Broadcasting-owned rivals WHUD and WYJB.

-In May 2009, WCTW reverted to hot adult contemporary, once again under the Cat branding.
+In May 2009, WCTW reverted to hot adult contemporary, once again under the "Cat" branding.